-3Nevertheless there are good things found in you, in that you have put away the Asherahs out of the land and have set your heart to seek God.”
+3Nevertheless, there are good things with you, because you have purged the Asherahs from the land and have set your heart to seek God.”

 4Jehoshaphat lived at Jerusalem, and he went out again among the people from Beer-sheba to the hill country of Ephraim and brought them back to Yahweh, the God of their fathers.

-5He set judges in the land throughout all the fortified cities of Judah, city by city,
+5He appointed judges in the land in all the fortified cities of Judah, city by city,

-6and said to the judges, “Consider what you do, for you do not judge for man, but for Yahweh, and he is with you in the judgment.
+6and he said to the judges, “Consider what you do, for you are not pronouncing judgments on behalf of a man, but on behalf of Yahweh, and he is with you in your judgment.

-7Now therefore let the fear of Yahweh be on you.
-Take heed and do it, for there is no iniquity with Yahweh our God, nor respect of persons, nor taking of bribes.”
+7So now let the fear of Yahweh be on you.
+Be careful and do it right, because there is no injustice with Yahweh our God, nor partiality, nor taking of bribes.”

-8Moreover in Jerusalem Jehoshaphat appointed Levites and priests, and of the heads of the fathers’ households of Israel, for the judgment of Yahweh and for controversies.
-They returned to Jerusalem.
+8Also, in Jerusalem Jehoshaphat appointed some Levites and priests and some of the heads of the fathers’ households of Israel to give Yahweh’s judgment and to settle disputes, and they lived in Jerusalem.

-9He commanded them, saying, “Thus you are to do in the fear of Yahweh, faithfully and with a perfect heart.
+9And he commanded them, saying, “Do this judging in the fear of Yahweh, faithfully and with a wholly devoted heart.

-10Whenever any controversy will come to you from your brothers who dwell in their cities, between blood and blood, between law and commandment, statutes and ordinances, you are to warn them that they not be guilty towards Yahweh, and so wrath come on you and on your brothers.
+10Whenever any dispute comes to you from your brothers who dwell in their cities concerning bloodshed, law or commandment, statutes or ordinances, you are to warn them so that they will not be guilty before Yahweh and so that there will not be wrath on you and on your brothers.
 Do this and you will not be guilty.

-11“Behold, Amariah the chief priest is over you in all matters of Yahweh, and Zebadiah the son of Ishmael the ruler of the house of Judah, in all the king’s matters; also the Levites are to be officers before you.
-Deal courageously, and may Yahweh be with the good.”
+11“Behold, Amariah the head priest is over you in all matters concerning Yahweh, and Zebadiah the son of Ishmael the ruler of the house of Judah, in all the king’s matters; also the Levites are to be officers in your presence.
+Deal courageously and may Yahweh be with the upright.”